DhruvaG2000/Blog-GSoC21/Bela/syntax-notes.md

 ## CPP Files

+**core/PRU.cpp**
+Code for communicating with the Programmable Realtime Unit (PRU) on the BeagleBone AM335x series processors.
+The PRU loads and runs a separate code image compiled from an assembly file.
+Here it is used to handle audio and SPI ADC/DAC data.
-**core/PRU.cpp** uses the following libprussdrv functions currently:
+This code is specific to the PRU code in the assembly file; for example, it uses certain GPIO resources that correspond to that image. <br> It uses the following libprussdrv functions currently:
 1. ``prussdrv_map_prumem()     // Line 101``
 2. ``prussdrv_init()           // Line 443``
 3. ``prussdrv_open()          // Line 444``